kumahq/kuma-website/app/docs/dev/networking/transparent-proxying.md

 ### Transparent Proxy using eBPF (experimental)

-Starting from {{site.mesh_product_name}} 2.0 you can setup transparent proxy to use eBPF instead of iptables. which to intercept traffic instead of Iptables uses eBPF.
+Starting from {{site.mesh_product_name}} 2.0 you can setup transparent proxy to use eBPF instead of iptables.

 {% warning %}
 To use Transparent Proxy with eBPF your environment has to use `Kernel >= 5.7`